tntech-ngin-lab/nr-archway/README.md

 ## License and Authors

-ndn-python-fserver is an open source project that is licensed.
+nr-archway is an open source project that is licensed.
 See [`LICENSE.md`](LICENSE.md) for more information.

 The Names of all authors associated with this project (excluding the ndn repo implementation and the ndn api) are below:

   * *Justin C Presley* (justincpresley)